sktime/community-org/events/sktime-dev-days-2022.md

 # sktime dev days
 Community members of all experience levels are invited to the sktime dev days, taking place in the week of July 11 – 15.

+A physical event will be held at University College London, in conjunction with a virtual event on the sktime discord.

 Activities include introductory tutorials to the toolbox and software development, user testing sessions, documentation sprints, group coding, roadmap workshops, and fun socials.

 [Register now!](https://twitter.com/sktime_toolbox/status/1403751557951328258)